MohamedAbdulsalam96/frappe_tutorial/README.md

   - [ ] Doc event execution order
   - [ ] Overwriting a class in Frappe
   - [ ] Doc event vs class overwrite
   - [ ] How to change any default function in Frappe?
-Explained monkey patching
+Explained monkey patching.

 - [ ] Asset Management in Frappe